hanao2/Scalable_ML/training_single_gpu/README.md

 When tabulating the model architecture and input/parameter shapes, we should pass a random number generator for the parameters ('params'), otherwise we receive the following error message
 ```
+flax.errors.InvalidRngError: Dense_0 needs PRNG for "params" (https://flax.readthedocs.io/en/latest/api_reference/flax.errors.html#flax.errors.InvalidRngError)
 ```
-Passing a random number generator for the dropout layer wouldn't be necessary for tabulation.
+By calling `.tabulate`, you're just building the structure of the network, and no actual computation or parameter updates are taking place.
+Dropout, however, is typically disabled during this stage.
+It's treated as part of the model architecture definition, but no randomness is involved yet.
+The dropout mask is not actually generated, so you don't need an RNG for it at this point.
+THerefore, passing a random number generator for the dropout layer wouldn't be necessary for tabulation.
 However, it is required once you run forward pass through model.apply.
 Otherwise you'll get the following error message
 ```
+flax.errors.InvalidRngError: Dropout_0 needs PRNG for "dropout" (https://flax.readthedocs.io/en/latest/api_reference/flax.errors.html#flax.errors.InvalidRngError)
 ```